About the Duchy of Cornwall

 The estate was created in 1337 by Edward III for his son and heir, Prince Edward, and its primary function was to provide him and future Princes of Wales with an income from its assets.
 A charter ruled that each future Duke of Cornwall would be the eldest surviving son of the Monarch and the heir to the throne.

-The current Duke of Cornwall, The Prince of Wales, is actively involved in running the Duchy and his philosophy is to improve the estate and pass it on to future Dukes in a stronger and better condition.
+The current Duke of Cornwall, The Prince of Wales, is actively involved in the running the Duchy and his philosophy is to manage the estate in a way that is sustainable, financially viable and of meaningful value to the local community.

 “Diversity is perhaps the Duchy’s greatest strength and its continuation is one of the most important things we can hand on to the next generation."